-The gist of me is that I'm a generalist designer/developer who likes building things for the web and you'll probably enjoy grabbing a beer or coffee with me.
-I like reading, writing, strolling around in cities, coffee, cooking, and photography (all the attributes of a modern, white male, isn't it?).
-At least I've got my humor.
+I like building things for the web and you'll probably enjoy grabbing a beer or coffee with me.
+I also like reading, writing, strolling around in cities, playing the guitar, coffee, cooking, and photography.

 I've been designing and writing code for around seven years now.
 So far, I've avoided to put myself under one label – to specialise in one thing only – and instead gone for this Jack of all Trades role in the various teams I've had the pleasure of working with.
 I like all things graphic and digital design, front and backend development, product and strategy, typography and API design, copywriting and CSS architecture.